felipe-alecsandro/nextel-test/README.md

 ```

 OBS: *****
-There is a need as a premise to create a base in the mysql database with the name
+There is a need as a premise to create a new schema in the mysql database with the name
 db_super_hero_catalogue the integration of the sails with the database

 The whole project is raised in a local environment.
 Was used default ports and settings.